NBizzell/time-lapse-crystals/Lesson-2/worksheet2.md

         time.sleep(2)
         cam.capture('/home/pi/pythontl/frame%04d.jpg' % frame)
 ```
-The next step is to define a procedure called `capture_frame` to capture and name the pictures. eache picture ius saved in the folder we created earlier `/home/pi/pythontl` and named with `frame` the number passed as an arugument and 4 training zeros e.g. 00001.jpg.
+The next step is to define a procedure called `capture_frame` to capture and name the pictures. each picture is saved in the folder we created earlier `/home/pi/pythontl` and named with `frame` the number passed as an argument and 4 training zeros e.g. 00001.jpg.

 ```
 for frame in range(FRAMES):